Bill Belichick: Brady's departure, Cam Newton, Mac Jones, and final years in New England: 2020–2023

-In the 2022 season, despite starting quarterback Mac Jones being injured in Week 3 and subsequently missing three more weeks, the Patriots remained in the hunt for a playoff spot until the last week, finishing with a record of 8-9.
+In the 2022 season, despite starting quarterback Mac Jones being injured in Week 3 and subsequently missing three more weeks, the Patriots remained in the hunt for a playoff spot until the last week, finishing with a record of 8–9.

+During Week 4 of the 2023 season, the Patriots lost to the Dallas Cowboys by a score of 38–3.
+In doing so, Belichick suffered the worst loss of his coaching career (35 points).
+The following week, the Patriots lost to the Saints by a score of 34–0, giving Belichick his worst home loss of his career.
+Two weeks later, New England upset the Buffalo Bills 29–25 to earn Belichick his 300th career regular season win as an NFL head coach.
+After a Week 10 10–6 loss to the Indianapolis Colts in Germany and subsequent bye week, Belichick named Bailey Zappe the team's starting quarterback.
+In Belichick's final game with New England, the Patriots lost to the New York Jets 17–3, snapping the team's 15-game winning streak over the Jets.
+The Patriots finished the season with a 4–13 record, the team's worst in Belichick's 24 seasons as head coach.

+On January 11, 2024, Belichick and the Patriots mutually agreed to part ways.
+On January 15, Belichick was interviewed by the Atlanta Falcons for their head coaching position, but ultimately did not get the job as the Falcons hired Raheem Morris instead.

 Overall record in New England

-Under Belichick, the Patriots have a regular-season record of 262–108–0 over 21 seasons.
-Belichick is far and away the most successful coach in Patriots history; his 262 wins with the franchise are more than quadruple those of runner-up Mike Holovak.
-Belichick has also compiled a 30–11 record in the playoffs with New England, including a 6–3 record in Super Bowls.
-He has led the Patriots to 17 divisional titles, including five consecutive titles from 2003 to 2007 and eleven consecutive titles from 2009 to 2019.
-This streak of eleven consecutive playoff appearances is the most in NFL history for any team.
+Under Belichick, the Patriots had a regular-season record of 266–121–0 over 24 seasons.
+Belichick is the most successful coach in Patriots history; his 266 wins with the franchise are more than quadruple those of runner-up Mike Holovak.
+Belichick also compiled a 30–12 record in the playoffs with New England, including a 6–3 record in Super Bowls.
+He led the Patriots to 17 divisional titles, including five consecutive titles from 2003 to 2007 and eleven consecutive titles from 2009 to 2019.
+This streak of 11 consecutive playoff appearances is the most in NFL history for any team.